fanf2/kbd/README.md

 -------

-Most current keyboard layouts are not ECMA-23 (the main exceptions are Japanese keyboards), so a Beebish keyboard needs several custom keycaps.
+Most current keyboard layouts are not ECMA-23 (the main exceptions are Japanese keyboards), so as well as remapping in software, a Beebish keyboard needs several custom keycaps.
 This is difficult.
 The manufacturing options are, basically:

   * double-shot injection moulding, which would need custom metal legends to be fabricated;